mike-brown-angi/version-checker-test/README.md

 ```
 With a cluster up and running, having something that will coordinate all the deployments and charts we'll want for this would be helpful.
 Let's use flux for that.

-Flux, https://fluxcd.io/, has a whole bunch of functionality that you can explore.
+Flux, https://fluxcd.io/, has a bunch of functionality that you can explore.
 We're just going to use it here to keep the resource management sane in this example.

 The requirements for flux are pretty straight forward.
 You need:
 * a github or gitlab repo of your own (it will use the repo to keep track of the config).
 I'm using the repo where this README lives as mine.
 You could fork this one if you like, or just point at an empty one you create.
 Either would work.